 Cambodia

-Key results achieved in 2020-22
+Key results achieved

 • Delivery of social budgeting training in collaboration with the Asian Development Bank (ADB) and International Training Centre (ITC) of the International Labour Organization (ILO) for staff members from relevant departments of the Ministry of Economy and Finance (MEF), the Ministry of Social Affairs, Veterans and Youth Rehabilitation (MoSVY), the National Social Security Fund (NSSF), and the General Secretariat of the National Social Protection Council (GS-NSPC).
 The successful implementation of the training has led to increased interest from key stakeholders.
-Further training is planned to develop a Training of Trainers (ToT) model as well as budgeting and modelling tools to facilitate the use of evidence for Social Protection planning and increasing coverage.
+Further training was planned to develop a Training of Trainers (ToT) model as well as budgeting and modelling tools to facilitate the use of evidence for Social Protection planning and increasing coverage.

 • A Social Protection training curriculum has been developed in collaboration with the GS-NSPC and MoSVY.
 The central-level training was piloted to include key government officials and the National Institute of Social Affairs (NISA), and the Training of Trainers to deliver sub-national training package.
-The training packages are envisaged to be delivered as stand-alone and/or added to the ongoing training on the operational aspects of the existing social assistance programmes covering 1,640 Communes, 204 districts and 25 Provincial administrations.
+The training packages have been envisaged to be delivered as stand-alone and/or added to the ongoing training on the operational aspects of the existing social assistance programmes covering 1,640 Communes, 204 districts and 25 Provincial administrations.

 • Direct technical assistance has been provided to GS-NSPC and MoSVY to design the COVID-19 Cash Transfer Programme for ID Poor households – which currently covers over 680,000 families – and the Wage Subsidy for Garment and Tourism, which provide suspended workers in these sectors with a minimum subsistence wage.
 The service included engagement on the design of the benefit options and their costing.
 The technical assistance provided for the Management Information System (MIS) development has contributed to the COVID-19 Cash Transfer MIS module.